Finding Aids

 This small collection of mostly Rhode Island newspapers contains articles reporting on early World War I events, the Hurricane of 1938, the death of Franklin Delano Roosevelt, and 1950s reunification efforts of Ireland.
 Additional materials include microfilm copies of the mid-20th century runs of the Boston Chronicle and the Providence Chronicle, the 19th century Woonsocket Patriot (1833-1836), the 18th century New-England Courant (1731-1735), the Weekly Rehearsal (1731-1735), and original issues of early American newspapers.

-As U. S. Senator from Rhode Island (1950-1976), John O. Pastore’s most notable achievements came from his active roles on the Joint Committee on Atomic Energy where he supported the peaceful use of atomic energy.
-Pastore also worked on the Senate Commerce Committee Communications Subcommittee where he sponsored the Communications Satellite Corporation Act of 1962 and the establishment in 1967 of the Corporation for Public Broadcasting.
-His papers consists of correspondence, legislative materials, news clippings, reports, campaign and election materials, public speeches, press releases, and photographs.
+John O. Pastore (1907 – 2000) was an attorney and politician from Rhode Island.
+A member of the Democratic Party, he served in various capacities within the Rhode Island State Legislature from 1934 to 1944.
+In 1945, Pastore became the 61st governor of Rhode Island, a position he held until 1950.
+He was then elected to the U.S. Senate, where he served from 1950 to 1976.
+Pastore was the first Italian American elected to the Senate.
+He was appointed to the Joint Committee on Atomic Energy where he supported the peaceful use of atomic energy.
+As a member of the Senate Commerce Committee Communications Subcommittee, he sponsored the Communications Satellite Corporation Act of 1962 and the establishment of the Corporation for Public Broadcasting in 1967.
+The John O. Pastore papers consists of correspondence, legislative materials, news clippings, reports, campaign and election materials, public speeches, press releases, audiovisual materials, and photographs.

 Rhode Island Board of International Approved Basketball Officials collection